akrejci1/engeto-powerbi-economic-dashboard/README.md

 # Economic Analysis Dashboard

 This is my fifth project created for the Engeto Data Analysis Academy.
-It serves as a visual continuation of my previous SQL project (Project 4).
+It serves as a visual continuation of my previous SQL project (engeto-sql-economic-analysis).
 The goal of this project was to create an interactive dashboard in Power BI to visualize the relationship between average wages, food prices, and macroeconomic indicators.

 ## Description